aerial image of tiny houses in seattle

 Two of Portland's "C3PO" camps for people experiencing homelessness sit in adjacent lots next to I-5.
 The communities were set up at the beginning of the COVID-19 pandemic, and give priority to the LGBTQI+ and BIPOC communities.

-Blue roofs on this tiny home village in Ballard look like the blue tarps in Mumbai.
+Blue roofs on this tiny home village in Ballard resemble the blue tarps in Mumbai

 A "tiny home" village on Lake Union, this one near downtown Seattle.